postmanlabs/labs-docs/src/pages/docs/publishing-your-api/introduction-run-button.md

 ![Ellipsis menu](https://assets.postman.com/postman-docs/Duplicate+collections.jpg)

-* Collections imported into the Postman app via the Run in Postman button are copies of the original.
+* Collections imported into Postman via the Run in Postman button are copies of the original.
 * Only collection-specific data you enter in Postman is shared through the Run in Postman button.
 Examples of collection-specific data would include the collection name and description, or request data (URL, headers, body, tests, scripts, etc.).

 ## Next steps